spraakbanken/mink-frontend/docs/DEVELOPMENT.md

 Run tests and watch to rerun on changes: `yarn test`

 Note that test coverage is very low so far.
 One thing that makes testing difficult is that most API calls require authentication.

+### Check code quality

+Lint, check formatting etc: `yarn validate`

+Some problems can be fixed automatically with: `yarn fix`

 ### Build